 When exercising, your joints experience a great deal of stress as your joints are responsible for holding your bones together.

-These joints are composed of ligaments, tendons and cartilage that help lessen the impact of the bones and joints from coming together which would result in discomfort and when exercising, that is the last thing you want to have happen.
+These joints are composed of ligaments, tendons, and cartilage that help lessen the impact of the bones and joints from coming together, which would result in discomfort, and when exercising, that is the last thing you want to have happened.

 Prevention Starts With You

-- First, be sure that your body is in good physical condition and strong enough to use the equipment in which you are exploring.
-By finding the right fit to start off, your joints won’t be overworked or strained as you are proceeding with care for your body by not overdoing it with the wrong exercise regime.
+- First, be sure that your body is in the good physical condition and strong enough to use the equipment in which you are exploring.
+By finding the right fit to start, your joints won’t be overworked or strained as you are proceeding with care for your body by not overdoing it with the wrong exercise regime.

 - Second, weight may be a factor when exercising as some exercises may be more strenuous on the joints for those who are overweight.
-Once weight is maintained and at a healthy level, the joints will feel less of an impact and therefore be less strained.
+Once pressure is maintained and at a healthy level, the jones will feel less of an impact and therefore be less strained.

 - Next, mix in cardiovascular and stretching regimes to build and define muscle tone around the joints to minimize the risk of joint injuries.

-- Always wear properly fitted shoes or other equipment as loose or poor fitted equipment can lead to injury.
+- Always wear properly fitted shoes or other equipment as loose or weak fitted equipment can lead to injury.

 Get Ahead of Potential Join Pain; Call AICA Today

-Posture and mechanics can go along way and can allow you to reach your fitness goals but when these practices are forgotten about, the body can be at risk for injury.
-For those who suffer from joint pain or may need help kick starting an exercise regime, trying low-impact workouts like biking, swimming or even walking is a good place to start.
+Posture and mechanics can go along way and can allow you to reach your fitness goals, but when these practices are forgotten about, the body can be at risk for injury.
+For those who suffer from joint pain or may need help kick-starting an exercise regime, trying low-impact workouts like biking, swimming, or even walking is an excellent place to start.